 event ExecutedSigned(bytes32 signHash, uint nonce, bool success);

-Whenever a new transaction is executed it must emit an event with the signHash, nonce and either the transaction was sucessfully executed or not.
-Apps that are waiting for a transaction to be executed should subscribe to the identity and watch this event to see if their transaction was sucessful.
+Whenever a new transaction is executed it must emit an event with the signHash, nonce and either the transaction was successfully executed or not.
+Apps that are waiting for a transaction to be executed should subscribe to the identity and watch this event to see if their transaction was successful.
 If a different signHash is executed with an equal or higher nonce, it means that your transaction has been replaced.

 One initial implementation of such a contract can be found at the Identity Gas Relay at the Status repository